-In North Carolina, the distribution of voters is 51.10% for one party and 48.9% for the other.
+In North Carolina, the distribution of voting behavior is 51.10% for one party and 48.9% for the other.
 In 2018, this state's Congressional District Map was adjudicated before the United States Supreme Court.
 That gerrymandered map allocated not close to 51.10% of the Congressional Delegation to the majority party, but 76.92%!

-When the party distribution of state representatives matches the party distribution of the state's voters, 7 seats would be allocated to one party and 6 seats to the other.
+In a fair map, where the party distribution of likely representatives matches the party distribution of the state's voting behavior, 7 seats would be allocated to each party.
 The map below does exactly that.